Sorrv/sorrv.github.io/post/weather.md

 - There are other reviews that say there is an 80% chance of rain in the area.
 - Or 8 weather forecasters think it will rain and 2 others disagree.

-Which of perspective is right?
+Which point of view is right?

 ![from Unsplash](../pic/SnowUmbrella.jpg "unsplash.com/photos/SuJp8ZpkubI")